-When viewing the data within each individual spreadsheet, it was not immediately apparent that the original sample had been split into many aliquots and a large proportion of the data were ‘child’ samples.
-At first glance, with their individual sample status, storage information and allocated internal IDs, there appeared to be an abundant pool of samples from which to choose for use in research.
-Carefully scrolling across the columns and grouping the data showed a slightly different story which was compounded across other spreadsheets.
+Storing your data in spreadsheets has its benefits – quick, easy and cheap to name a few.
+But they don’t always give you the complete picture of your data.
+When our customer looked at their data in the spreadsheets, it was not immediately apparent that they had split the original samples into many aliquots.
+This meant that a large proportion of the data were ‘child’ samples.
+At first glance, there appeared to be an abundant pool of samples which they could choose from for their research.
+Each sample had its individual sample status, storage information and allocated internal IDs.
+However, carefully scrolling across the columns and grouping the data showed a slightly different story.
+This was then compounded across all the other spreadsheets.

-Consolidating your data into a single system or view will provide greater insight into the quality and extent of the information available.
+Consolidating your data into a single sample management system gives you greater insight into the quality – and extent – of your data.
 In turn, this will improve your ability to determine whether your sample selection is as diverse as you wish.

 Holding basic donor data can improve your research quality

-Enhancing this data further, by capturing disease, diagnosis and treatment information, not only allows you to focus your selection but also allows you to check for diversity.
+And some systems allow you to enhance this data further with disease, diagnosis and treatment information.
+This not only allows you to focus your sample selection using very select criteria but also check for diversity.

-When you are choosing teams, labs, samples or storage facilities to include in an audit, are you selecting those you think might be slightly better organised than others?
-No-one enjoys an audit but Sample Management software, such as Achiever Medical, can help you proactively manage your audits.
-Achiever’s auditing module allows you to randomly select samples and storage that has not been audited before or has not been audited for a defined period.
+However, when you are choosing teams, labs, samples or storage facilities to include in an audit, are you selecting those you think you might have organised better than others?
+No-one enjoys an audit but laboratory sample management systems, like Achiever Medical, can help you proactively manage your audits.
+Achiever Medical’s auditing and quality assurance module allows you to randomly select samples and storage.
+And you can make sure that you have not audited them before or for a defined period.
 This helps to improve the quality of all your samples across your organisation – not just one section.

-Naturally, software systems can only do so much and internal training and Standard Operating Procedures (SOPs) are required to help address these challenges.
-However, where software can help is by providing guidance to users when carrying out processes and displaying any non-compliance issues to lab managers that will inform training and assistance needs.
+Naturally, software systems can only do so much and internal training and Standard Operating Procedures (SOPs) are still very much required and integral.
+However, where software can help is by improving visibility of samples and their associated metadata, providing guidance to users when carrying out processes and displaying any non-compliance issues to lab managers that will inform training and assistance needs.